 Warning: There are individuals and companies some of whom do not hold licenses, who label themselves "structured settlement broker".
 Many of such individuals are employed by companies that buy structured settlement payment rights for pennies on the dollar, or by search engine optimization companies or marketing networks employed by such companies to generate leads.
 Some companies offering structured settlement derivatives use misleading terms like secondary market annuity or secondary market annuities (which are not annuities) and structured settlement broker to capture attention

 A structured settlement broker earns a commission as a licensed insurance agent or broker.
 There is no per hour fee charged to either plaintiffs or defendants.
 The commission is contingency based compensation that is paid by the life insurance company issuing the structured settlement annuity either directly to the broker or via the broker's agency.
-At present the standard gross commission paid by all annuity issuers is 4% of premium.
+At present the standard gross commission paid by all annuity issuers is a one-time 4% of premium, however Indepeendent Life Insurance Company has a duration based compensation model, paying one-time commissions of 2% for duration of 10 years or less, 4% for intermediate term and 6% for durations of 20 years or longer.
 With certain companies the qualified assignment fee is not commissionable.
 If there is no structured settlement placed then the structured settlement broker does not get paid.
 Most states have longstanding anti-rebating laws that prohibit the rebating of insurance commissions to customers.
 On many structured settlement transactions there are multiple structured settlement brokers.
 Where there are multiple brokers the commissions are split in a manner similar to real estate brokerage commissions.

 American General Life Insurance Company